National Library of Australia Fellowships | National Library of Australia (NLA)

 National Library of Australia Fellowships will:

-• contribute to a greater public understanding or knowledge of the Library’s collections.
+• contribute to a greater public understanding or knowledge of the Library’s collections, enhancing the national and international reputation of the National Library as an institution of major research significance

-• promote discussion through research which informs and engages contemporary discourse.
+• promote discussion through research which informs and engages contemporary discourse

-• actively promote the research experience and outcomes.
+• actively promote the research experience and outcomes

-Types of NLA Fellowships
+Types of National Library Fellowships

-• Asian studies: one fellowship for research in Asian Studies, in memory of Cheng King Law.
+• Asian studies: one Fellowship in memory of Cheng King Law; one supported by the Harold S. Williams Trust

 What Fellows receive

-• Special and supported access to Library’s collections.
+• Supported access to the Library’s collections.

 How to apply